kenh108/configs/README.md

 - Upload btrbk configs to github
 - Set up ssh on jumphost
 - Set up jumphost:
-  - Make jumphost visible to other devices in network as jumphost-debian
-  - Configure ethernet connection via usb adapter
+  - SSH setup
+  - ZSH configs setup
+  - Tmux setup
+  - Btrfs setup
 - Install jellyseer on server
-- Distill and synthesize update files, and upload to github
+- Distill and synthesize update files, and upload to github ( maybe will forget about )
 - Update script to restart nginx to propogate new certs
 - Upgrade server and vps to debian 12 from debian 11
+- Tidy wireguard diagrams and machine labels in readme